Your questions answered

 Answer: Yes.
 Bishop Ough grants permission for pastors to do online communion.
 That said, he strongly encourages clergy to be intentional about how they do this and to do it well by explaining or using scripture to interpret the meaning of communion and using the words of institution.
 For shut-ins, individuals on their death beds, people who are quarantined, and anyone else who is extremely vulnerable, it is absolutely appropriate and encouraged to serve communion online or using whatever means are necessary and available.

-Amid the latest recommendations that have emerged in response to COVID-19, a record number of churches are using live-streaming for online worship.
+Answer: Amid the latest recommendations that have emerged in response to COVID-19, a record number of churches are using live-streaming for online worship.
 If you have been live-streaming worship services for a while, continue counting online/live stream worship attendance the same way you have been.
-If you are just starting to use live-streaming and are unsure about how to count online worship attendance metrics, here is what we recommend for Facebook and YouTube:
+If you are just starting to use live-streaming and are unsure about how to count online worship attendance metrics, here is what we recommend for Facebook, YouTube, and other platforms:

 Question: Can congregations take charge conference votes online during the health crisis?